OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 There are several ways to perform dynamic analysis:

 - For the actual persistence: Use the techniques described in the "Data Storage on iOS" chapter.
-- For the serialization itself: use a debug build or use Frida / objection to see how the serialization methods are handled (e.g., whether the application crashes or extra information can be extracted by enriching the objects).
+- For the serialization itself: Use a debug build or use Frida / objection to see how the serialization methods are handled (e.g., whether the application crashes or extra information can be extracted by enriching the objects).

 ### Testing enforced updating (MSTG-ARCH-9)